openpowerquality/docusaurus/docs/intro-motivation.md

 * Pilot deployment of OPQ to monitor the University of Hawaii at Manoa's microgrid as part of the [Agile Power Monitoring Project](agile-power-monitoring.md).

 * Pilot deployment across Oahu to create a grid-wide distributed sensor network for power quality.

-The next section provides more details on the design of OPQ.